tejbirwason/tejbirwason.github.io/_posts/2014-05-23-summer-2014-prelude.md

 <br>

 Summer is just around the corner and it can’t be here quicker.
 One for the reason that finals season inhibits progress on any side-projects, and another because I am keenly looking forward to interning at Alcatel Lucent this summer.
 This internship is an opportunity to work in a different industry (I previously interned at Broadcom) and also explore a new city.
-An opportunity to experience four months of sultry summer in Ottawa, Canada’s capital city.
+An opportunity to experience four months of sultry summer weather in Ottawa, Canada’s capital city.

 I have endeavoured not to plan too much for this summer as past is proof that most plans don’t materialize.
 So contrary to what I have consistently done over past summers, I will plan to let this be a freewheeling summer.
 Looking forward to the experience of living alone for the first time and exploring a new city that has tons to offer.
 If anything the only thing I want to promise myself, is to put myself out there and meet new people both at work and off-work.
 As I am staying on campus at the University of Ottawa it will be a good opportunity to meet folks my age and experience the east coast way of living.
 I am also keenly looking forward to attending developer meetups to meet like minded people in the active Ottawa tech sector.